Create an issuer¶

 http://localhost:8000/__debug__/templates/?issuer=apps.shop.issuers.invoice.InvoiceDocument&context=%7B%22invoice%22%3A+%7B%22invoice-id%22%3A+%22d972fef9%22%7D

-should be URL encoded.
+Note that the JSON-serialized context should be URL encoded.
 This can be

 achieved using the following python snippet: